RakhithJK/sivel-speedtest-cli-wiki/Linux-wrapper-for-speedtest,-esp.-for-log-files.md

-@sivel did a terrific job on speedtest-cli.py -- thank you very much!
+*@sivel did a terrific job on speedtest-cli.py -- thank you very much!*

-Thought it would be helpful to have a **wrapper which creates one-line results for log files.
+Thought it would be helpful to have a **wrapper which creates one-line results for a log file.
 It is formatted as CSV** for analysis and graphing.
 Here's a sample output:

 ```
 $ speedtest --log